 To Avoid Layoffs, Use the Proper Tools, Say Employment Experts

 Minneapolis, Minn.
-(SatireWire.com) – As the economy continues to lose altitude and companies shed weight to stay aloft, employees the world over live in constant fear of layoffs.
+(SatireWire.com) — When the economy loses altitude and companies shed weight to stay aloft, employees the world over live in constant fear of layoffs.
 But according to job placement experts, sometimes job security can be as simple your boss, a hooker, and a camera.

 It’s a strategy James Heinrick swears by.
 One morning late last month, Heinrick arrived at work to find that his company, a well known, mid-sized technology firm, was reorganizing.
 Everyone in Heinrick’s 45-person department was being laid off.